Ammonius Saccas: Disputed origins

+However, his name is theophoric to the deity Amun, indicating possible Egyptian origins.

+Teaching

+Plotinus

 Most details of Ammonius' life come from the fragments left from Porphyry's writings.
 The most famous pupil of Ammonius Saccas was Plotinus, who studied under Ammonius for eleven years.
 According to Porphyry, in 232, at the age of 28, Plotinus went to Alexandria to study philosophy:

 In his twenty-eighth year he [Plotinus] felt the impulse to study philosophy and was recommended to the teachers in Alexandria who then had the highest reputation; but he came away from their lectures so depressed and full of sadness that he told his trouble to one of his friends.
 The friend, understanding the desire of his heart, sent him to Ammonius, whom he had not so far tried.
 He went and heard him, and said to his friend, "This is the man I was looking for."
 From that day he stayed continually with Ammonius and acquired so complete a training in philosophy that he became eager to make acquaintance with the Persian philosophical discipline and that prevailing among the Indians.